salkuadrat/slide_drawer/README.md

 ### Custom Full Drawer

 If you have your own creative idea for the full widget inside the drawer, don't worry.
-You can also specify it in your SlideDrawer.
-If you use this way, SlideDrawer will use style from your custom drawer and ignore any value you specify in backgroundColor, gradientColor, and brightness.
+You can use it too in your SlideDrawer by passing it to drawer.
+In this way, SlideDrawer will use style of your custom drawer and ignore any value in backgroundColor, gradientColor, and brightness.

 ```
 home: SlideDrawer(